Lithium

 Medication Overview

-Lithium carbonate is a primary medication used for the treatment of bipolar disorder, mainly to control manic symptoms and prevent mood swings.
+Lithium carbonate is a primary medication used to treat bipolar disorder, mainly for controlling manic symptoms and preventing mood swings.
 This drug helps regulate the balance of neurotransmitters in the brain, effectively reducing the frequency of manic episodes and lowering the risk of suicide.
-Since its introduction in the 1940s, it remains one of the cornerstone medications for bipolar disorder treatment.
+Since its first use in the 1940s, it remains one of the cornerstone drugs for bipolar disorder treatment.

 In addition to its core indications, lithium carbonate is also used for treating conditions such as obsessive-compulsive disorder and borderline personality disorder.
 Its efficacy and safety have been validated through long-term clinical use, but regular monitoring of blood drug levels is necessary to ensure therapeutic effectiveness and avoid toxicity.